openharmony/docs/en/readme/file-management.md

 ## Introduction

 The file management subsystem provides a complete file management solution for OpenHarmony.
-It provides secure and easy-to-use file access and comprehensive file management capabilities, including:
+It provides secure and easy file access and comprehensive file management capabilities, including:

 - A sandbox to ensure the least privilege as well as application data security
 - Unified management of user files and streamlined user data access and storage to ensure user data security and purity